philc/book-notes/it doesnt have to be crazy at work - jason fried.md

   * Their CSA box perk also acknowledges the seasons, since the ingredients change every quarter.
 * Calm's in the black
   * Until you're profitable, you're racing the runway.
+* Priced to lose
+  * Basecamp uses flat pricing, no matter the size of the customer.
+There's no "per seat" pricing model.
+The reason for this is they don't want to deal with outsized customers having influence over them, and don't want to worry about revenue concentration.
+    * (This is crazy.
+They must be giving up some much potential revenue.
+This is an SMB strategy).
+  * On principle, they want to help small businesses, not the fortune 500.
+Those companies are already big enough.
+  * "This leaves us free to make software for ourselves and on behalf of a broad base of customers, not at the behest of any single one or a privileged few.
+It's a lot easier to do the right thing for the many when you don't fear displeasing a few super customers."
+  * "Key account managers.
+Sales meetings.
+Schmoozing.
+The enterprise sales playbook is well established and repulsive to us."
+  * They don't want to split their culture and team in half, with one part focused on big enterprise and the other on small businesses.
+    * "Becoming a calm company is all about making decisions about who you are, who you want to serve, and who you want to say no to.
+It's about knowing what to optimize for.
+It's not that any particular choice is the right one, but not making one or dithering is definitely the wrong one."
+* Promise not to promise
+  * "We've always wanted customers to judge the product they could buy and use today, not some imaginary version that might exist in the future."
+  * Says beware of roadmaps of any kind, and of saying "yes, but later" to stakeholders and customers. both lead to expectations and stress managing those expectations.
+* They continue to operate three separate versions of Basecamp, and don't plan to ever migrate those customers to later versions.
+Most customers don't care about the new UI they've added, and don't want their workflows changed.
+* The good old days
+  * "As we continued to hear fellow entrepreneurs reminiscing about the good old days, the more we kept thinking, 'Why didn't they just grow slower and stay closer to the size they enjoyed the most?'"
+  * "We decided that if the good old days were so good, we'd do our best to simply settle there.
+Maintain a sustainable, manageable size.
+We'd still grow, but slowly and in control.
+We'd stay in the good days -- no need to call them old anymore."